How do I join The Dinner Party community?

 Do I have to pick just one way to get involved?

-Nope!
-Once you join this community, you’re welcome to participate in whatever way feels best.
-Want to get a Grief Buddy and Join a Table?
+Want to get a Grief Buddy, Host an Affinity Table, and attend a Location-Based Table?
 Go for it!
 Each of our programs offers something a little different, so there’s no limit to what you can participate in.
-Just remember: this community is run by and for fellow grievers, and we ask that everyone do their best to show up and participate in the programs they sign up for.
+Just remember: this community is run by and for fellow grievers, and we ask that everyone do their best to show up and participate in the programs they choose.

 What do Dinner Partiers talk about?
-(Is it all just grief and sad stuff?)
+Is it all just grief and sad stuff?

 Feeling a little nervous?
 It’s normal.
 Every one of us has had that butterflies-in-the-stomach, am-I-really-about-to-do-this feeling the first time we sat down with others in this community.
 The hardest part is done: You’re here.
 Congratulations.

-If you Join a Table, the first time your group meets, we’ll open with introductions and an opportunity to talk a little about yourself and your loss.
+If you join a Table, the first time your group meets, we’ll open with introductions and an opportunity to talk a little about yourself and your loss.
 Once everyone has shared the broad strokes of their story, we’ll have an open-ended conversation centered on questions like, “What do you wish people would ask you?” and, “How are you feeling right now?”
 The goal is to keep it conversational, so feel free to ask questions and bring up topics you’ve been itching to talk about yourself.
 Same goes for connecting with your Grief Buddy -- depending on how you choose to connect (over the phone, email, or text), you’ll start by introducing yourselves and sharing a bit about what brings you to this community.
 Over time, our most successful buddies and tables--the ones that really connect and grow together as friends—find ways to make room for both laughter and tears.
 Conversations about grief don’t have to be sad to be meaningful.
 Healing depends as much on making room for joy as it does on honoring pain.

 Is The Dinner Party an alternative to therapy or other forms of grief support?

-This community can complement -- but not replace -- other modes of healing or self-care.
+This community can complement, but not replace, other modes of healing or self-care.
 TDP is about building a family of friends around the experience of loss and is not a silver-bullet for making loss easy (if we stumble upon said silver-bullet, we promise to alert the press).
 We encourage every member of our community to find the support, personal rituals, and healing practices that feed them most, including but not limited to TDP.

 Do I actually have to cook for this?